Just-likely intersections on Hilbert modular surfaces: Background material

-\begin{definition} Let $\cH_{n}^{\mathfrak a}$ be the moduli functor that associates to a $\mathbb F_p$ scheme $S$ the groupoid of tuples $(A,\iota,\lambda,\eta)$ where: \begin{enumerate} \item $A\to S$ is an abelian surface; \item $\iota: \cO_F\to \operatorname{End}_S(A)$ is a ring homomorphism ; \item $\lambda : \mathfrak{a}\to \operatorname{Hom}^{\operatorname{Sym}}_{\cO_F}(A,A^{V})$ is an $\cO_F$-linear homomorphism such that $\lambda (a)$ is an $\cO_F$-linear polarization of $A$ for every totally positive $a\in \mathfrak{a}$, and the homomorphism $A\otimes_{\cO_F} \mathfrak{a} \stackrel{\sim}{\to}A^{\vee}$ induced by $\lambda$ is an isomorphism of abelian surfaces; \item $\eta: (\cO_F/n\cO_F)^2_S\to A[n]$ is an $\cO_F$-linear isomorphism from the constant group scheme $(\cO_F/n\cO_F)^2_S$ to $A[n]$. \end{enumerate} \end{definition}
+\begin{definition} Let $\cH_{n}^{\mathfrak a}$ be the moduli functor that associates to a $\mathbb F_p$-scheme $S$ the groupoid of tuples $(A,\iota,\lambda,\eta)$ where: \begin{enumerate} \item $A\to S$ is an abelian surface; \item $\iota: \cO_F\to \operatorname{End}_S(A)$ is a ring homomorphism ; \item $\lambda : \mathfrak{a}\to \operatorname{Hom}^{\operatorname{Sym}}_{\cO_F}(A,A^{\vee})$ is an $\cO_F$-linear homomorphism such that $\lambda (a)$ is an $\cO_F$-linear polarization of $A$ for every totally positive $a\in \mathfrak{a}$, and the homomorphism $A\otimes_{\cO_F} \mathfrak{a} \stackrel{\sim}{\to}A^{\vee}$ induced by $\lambda$ is an isomorphism of abelian surfaces; \item $\eta: (\cO_F/n\cO_F)^2_S\to A[n]$ is an $\cO_F$-linear isomorphism from the constant group scheme $(\cO_F/n\cO_F)^2_S$ to $A[n]$. \end{enumerate} \end{definition}

-It is known that $\cH_{n}^{\mathfrak a}$ is represented by a Deligne-Mumford stack over $\mathbb F_p$ and when $n \geq 3$, it is even represented by a scheme (see \cite{Go}).
+It is known that $\cH_{n}^{\mathfrak a}$ is represented by a Deligne-Mumford stack over $\mathbb F_p$ and when $n \geq 3$, it is even represented by a scheme (see \cite[Section 5 of Chapter 3]{Go}).
 From now on, we fix some $n\geq 3$ that is prime to $p$, a polarization $\mathfrak a$ and denote the representing scheme by $\cH$.
+We note that $\cH$ is smooth (see \cite[Theorem 2.1.2]{Pa}).